Dave-team/Knowledge-base/Mental Models.md

 Murphy’s Law — Anything that can go wrong, will.

 Hofstadter’s Law, It always takes longer than you expect, even when you take into account Hofstadter’s Law.

+Planning fallacy: people underestimate how long projects take.
+Large projects have many interdependencies which increases the risk of things not going according to plan

 Parkinson’s Law — Work expands so as to fill the time available for its completion.